wilsonmar/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

    Automation of keystrokes are useful not just for testing.

-   Ideally, automation activities should start

    Being able to run the demo sequence automatically would provide
    <strong>salespeople and others confidence</strong>
    that their live demo actually works rather than having to say sorry.

+   Ideally, planning for automation activities could start when a wireframe is available, especially when a tool such as Figma allows some user activity without programming.

    Having automated use-case runs also helps to speed the development of
    <strong>product vidoes</strong> needed for not just launch but